-Pepperwood’s Terrestrial Biodiversity and Climate Change Collaborative (TBC3) is a vibrant collective of university, non-profit and government experts focused on bringing the best available science to inform climate adaptation strategies for natural resources in California’s Coast Ranges.
+A vibrant collective of university, nonprofit and government experts, TBC3 is focused on advancing the best available science to inform climate adaptation strategies for natural resources in California’s Coast Ranges.

-Our goal is to combine our unique skill sets in innovative ways to advance a cross-disciplinary understanding of how climate and biology intersect in the stunning mountains and valleys of our region.
-We engage directly with land and water managers to help navigate the complexities of measuring and modeling relationships between climate, hydrology, and ecosystem response in terrestrial and freshwater environments.
-We utilize Pepperwood as a home-base for workshops, trainings, adaptive management pilot projects and long-term integrated climate-water-ecosystem “sentinel site” monitoring.
+Our goal is to combine our skill sets in innovative ways to advance a cross-disciplinary understanding of how climate, fire and biology intersect in the stunning mountains and valleys of our region.
+We connect researchers directly with land and water managers to help navigate the complexities of measuring and modeling relationships between climate, hydrology, wildfire and ecosystem response in terrestrial and freshwater environments.
+We utilize Pepperwood as a home-base for workshops, trainings, adaptive management pilot projects and long-term integrated climate-water-ecosystem Sentinel Site monitoring.

 Land and water managers need science to guide decision-making.
-TBC3 offers assistance in the utilization of our cutting-edge knowledgebases to inform these decisions.
+TBC3 offers assistance in the utilization of our cutting-edge knowledge bases to inform these decisions.
 We help users to navigate high-resolution climate data for regional conservation plans.
-We develop real-time monitoring systems to test model hypotheses and to inform adaptive management strategies.
-We are in the process of creating free online tools to allow more savvy data users the opportunity to independently explore our potential climate futures.
-Climate data is currently available through the Conservation Lands Network Explorer tool, and Climate Commons.
+We offer real-time monitoring systems to test model hypotheses and to inform adaptive management strategies.
+We create free online tools to allow more savvy data users the opportunity to independently explore our potential climate futures.
+Climate data is currently available through the Conservation Lands Network Explorer tool, the San Francisco Bay Watershed Analyst, and the Climate Commons.